2026 Jeep Wrangler Buyers Guide | Jay Malone CDJR Hutchinson MN

 The 2026 Jeep Wrangler is one of the most iconic vehicles ever built — and for buyers in Hutchinson and across central Minnesota, it offers something no other SUV can match: genuine open-air freedom combined with serious off-road capability right out of the box.
-Whether you are eyeing a base Sport to get into the legendary Trail Rated badge at an accessible price, a Rubicon built to tackle the toughest terrain, or the range-topping 392 with a 6.4L V8 under the hood, this guide covers everything you need to know before you buy.
+Whether you are eyeing a base Sport to get into the legendary Trail Rated® badge, a Rubicon built to tackle the toughest terrain, or the range-topping Moab 392 with a 6.4L V8 under the hood, this guide covers everything you need to know before you buy.
 Ready to browse what we have in stock?
-Visit our 2026 Jeep Wrangler page to see current availability.
+Visit our Jeep Wrangler dealer page to see current availability.

 What trim levels does the 2026 Jeep Wrangler come in?

-The 2026 Wrangler is available in both 2-door and 4-door (Unlimited) body styles across multiple trim levels.
-The 4-door lineup is the broader of the two and offers the most configuration options for most buyers.
+The 2026 Wrangler is available in both 2-door and 4-door (Unlimited) body styles across multiple trim levels, with the 4-door lineup offering the broader range of configurations for most buyers.
+Each trim is built around a different buyer profile — from the value-focused Sport to the off-road-specialized Rubicon to the V8-powered Moab 392 flagship.

-The Wrangler also offers special edition models including the Willys '41 — a military-inspired trim with exclusive paint, tan interior, and standard e-locker — and the 85th Anniversary Edition.
-For a complete side-by-side breakdown of every trim, see our 2026 Jeep Wrangler Trim Levels guide.
+The Wrangler also offers special edition models including the Willys ‘41 — a military-inspired trim with exclusive paint, tan interior, and standard e-locker rear axle — and the 85th Anniversary Edition.
+For a complete side-by-side breakdown of every trim with the configuration details that matter for Minnesota drivers, see our 2026 Jeep Wrangler Trim Levels guide.

 What engines are available on the 2026 Jeep Wrangler?